 I think of enterprise omnichannel as a kind of magic omnibus, collecting numerous different user and customer experiences and combining them into one, just like an omnibus collection of books or a government omnibus bill.
-The “magic” is how it takes complicated processes and interactions and makes them seamless and satisfying.
+The “magic” is how it takes complicated processes and interactions and makes them seamless and effective.

-With a simple tap of the wearable, phone, or tablet, the employee has access.
-The approval is the same on all three devices.
+With a simple tap of the wearable, phone, or tablet, the employee can access the portal.
+The approval experience is the same on all three devices.
 This example is the absolute bare-bones minimum of what enterprise omnichannel can be.
 So, let’s look at 5 robust omnichannel experience examples for the enterprise so you can get a really good idea of what it is.

 Example 1: The Burton Snowboards Logistics Omnichannel Experience

-U.S. snowboarding company Burton has a logistics application that connects all sales points and ties them into their back-end systems while providing an omnichannel experience.
+U.S. snowboarding company Burton has a logistics application that connects all sales points and ties them into their back-end systems while providing an omnichannel customer experience.
 Customers can purchase from any channel—stores, dealers, and Burton’s e-commerce site.
 If the Burton warehouse runs out of snowboards or children’s backpacks in February, employees can scour stores and get products sent to buyers quickly.
 Employees themselves can walk around with tablets, tag and package specific items for shipment, and get the items sent to buyers quickly.

-Example 2: The Beezteez B2B eCommerce Platform
+Example 2: The Beeztees B2B eCommerce Platform

-Beeztees is a leading business to business (B2B) supplier of pet supplies with employees and customers in 45 countries worldwide.
-Beezteez offers an enterprise omnichannel e-commerce platform for retailers that includes product, inventory, pricing, and order information.
-Through integration with SAP that enables Beezteez to unlock SAP data to web and mobile applications, retailers see a real-time inventory of the different products.
+Beeztees is a leading business-to-business (B2B) supplier of pet supplies with employees and customers in 45 countries worldwide.
+Beezteez offers a B2B omnichannel e-commerce platform for retailers that includes product, inventory, pricing, and order information.
+Through integration with SAP that enables Beeztees to unlock SAP data to web and mobile applications, retailers see a real-time inventory of the different products.

-Track-and-trace functionality is integrated into the portal, so retailers always know where the packages they ordered are in the supply chain.
-Other vendors can easily connect to it as well.
-Beezteez is especially proud of the pricing capabilities, which includes individual pricing agreements.
-Beezteez employees can easily adjust prices so the customers always see correct products.
+Beeztees is especially proud of the pricing capabilities, which include individual pricing agreements.
+Beeztees employees can easily adjust prices, so the customers always see the correct products.
 And the result of offering this omnichannel experience to retailers and other vendors?
-Beezteez has improved its competitiveness by offering customized, up to date pricing and features for active marketing contribute to increasing sales.
+Beeztees has improved its competitiveness by offering customized, up-to-date pricing and features for active marketing that contribute to increasing sales.

 Example 3: The Zurich Insurance Omnichannel Agent Experience

 Zurich Insurance Group is a leading multi-line insurer that serves its customers in global and local markets.
 In Portugal, the company partners with more than 1,000 agents to offer policies to individuals and small-to-medium enterprise customers.
-For those agents, Zurich created a comprehensive omnichannel agent experience, starting with a dedicated online portal, an app for tablets, and an app for smartphones, that would be easier and more fun for agents to use while handling all their business.
+For those agents, Zurich created a comprehensive omnichannel agent experience, starting with a dedicated online portal, an app for tablets, and an app for smartphones, that make it easier and more fun for agents to use while handling all their business.